-Today we see a real reluctance to make phone calls in our industry.
-Salespeople believe that sending an email is enough; that it counts as reaching out.
+Today we see a real reluctance to make phone calls in the home building industry.
+Home builder salespeople believe that sending an email is enough; that it counts as reaching out.
 But just one in four personal emails are opened and engaged with by the recipient.

 We need to start picking up the phone.
 On average, people only get about six phone calls a day.
 If you’re one of those calls, you have a much better opportunity to move that customer forward in the sales process.

-If you bundle phone calls and personal emails, your response rate will go up by 30%.
+If you bundle phone calls and personal emails to your leads, the response rate will go up by 30%.
 Even if you just leave a voicemail to let your lead know you sent an email, that can be enough to prompt a response.

 Remember, also, that we only received one phone call and six personal emails in the sixth month of our study.
 Imagine the competitive edge you’d gain by sending personal email follow-ups and calling your leads.

 Text messaging is an increasingly popular (and often preferred) way to stay in touch with homebuyers once a contract is signed or serious interest is established to keep a conversation going.
 But it is rarely used as a prospecting tool.